ianwills-splunk/msgraphforentra/manual_readme_content.md

 11. Provide the following Delegated and Application permissions to the app.
     -   **Application Permissions**

-        -   SecurityAlert.Read.All
-        -   SecurityAlert.ReadWrite.All
-        -   ThreatHunting.Read.All
-        -   SecurityIncident.Read.All
+        -   IdentityRiskEvent.Read.All  (for "list risk detections")
+        -   IdentityRiskyUser.Read.All  (for "list risky users")
+        -   IdentityRiskyUser.ReadWrite.All  (for "dismiss users risk")
+        -   AuditLog.Read.All  (for "list sigins")
+        -   Directory.Read.All  (for "list sigins")
+        -   Device.Read.All  (for "list devices")
     -   **Delegated Permissions**

-        -   SecurityAlert.Read.All
-        -   SecurityAlert.ReadWrite.All
-        -   ThreatHunting.Read.All
-        -   SecurityIncident.Read.All
+        -   IdentityRiskEvent.Read.All  (for "list risk detections")
+        -   IdentityRiskyUser.Read.All  (for "list risky users")
+        -   IdentityRiskyUser.ReadWrite.All  (for "dismiss users risk")
+        -   AuditLog.Read.All  (for "list sigins")
+        -   Directory.Read.All  (for "list sigins")
+        -   Device.Read.All  (for "list devices")
 12. 'Grant Admin Consent' for it.
 13. Again click on 'Add a permission'.
 14. Under the 'Select an API' section, select 'Microsoft APIs'.